 Suitable For All Ages

-Patrons with tickets for the originally scheduled, March performances have been rolled over in the same seats, to the current performance schedule as shown below.
-If you are a current ticket holder and need to change your tickets to another performance of Peace 4 the Ages (at no charge), please call our box office at 952-979-1111, option 4 during our temporary box office hours (M-F 12n-4pm).
+Patrons with tickets for the originally scheduled, March & August performances have been contacted.
+Please check your email.
+If you are a current ticket holder and have further questions, please call our box office at 952-979-1111, option 4 during our temporary box office hours (M-F 12n-4pm).

 A co-production of Stages Theatre Company and Alive & Kickin

 Directed by Sandy Boren-Barrett and Michael Matthew Ferrell

 Peace 4 the Ages, first-of-its kind intergenerational collaboration between Stages Theatre Company and Alive & Kickin, brings together youth and elders in an artistic exploration of the question “What does peace mean to you?”